vuejs/vuepress/docs/guide/custom-themes.md

 Finally, don't forget that `this.$route` and `this.$router` are also available as part of Vue Router's API.

 ::: tip
-  `lastUpdated` is the UNIX timestamp of this file's last git commit, For details, refer to [Last Updated](../default-theme-config/#last-updated).
+  `lastUpdated` is the UNIX timestamp of this file's last git commit, for more details, refer to [Last Updated](../default-theme-config/#last-updated).

 :::